Belfius Basecamp

 Belfius Basecamp is a football training facility in Westkapelle, Belgium.
 It serves as the training ground of Club Brugge KV and also accommodates Club NXT (U19-U23) and Club YLA (once a week).
 It is also the operational headquarters of the club, housing around 120 employees.

 Plans for a new 'base camp' for Club Brugge were announced in November 2016.
-Cosntruction started in May 2018 and finished in June 2019.
+Construction started in May 2018 and finished in June 2019.
 The club's president Bart Verhaeghe officially opened the facilities on 11 September 2019.